crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ### (1) Video Timeline

-This bar will show all the different capture files for today.
-Note that you should not have files from previous days in the same directory.
-It causes issues with this display.
+This bar will show all the different capture files present in your chosen folder.
+Note that you should not have files from previous days in the same directory to avoid conflicts with timestamp names in the filenames.
 The currently active video is shown in blue.
 Other files are green.
 You can click on any of the "blocks" to jump to that file.

 Note that this is also where you will see any (orange) markers from the CrewTimer Station you picked for your "Hints":